Chetan Singh Jauramajra: Political career

 Chetan Singh was appointed the president of Patiala district rural unit of Aam Aadmi Party.

 In March 2019, Chetan Singh was shot by unidentified assailants while he tried to prevent kidnapping a girl in Tarn Taran Sahib.
 He was shot near neck, and was admitted to a hospital in Amritsar.
 Arvind Kejriwal, Chief Minister of Delhi questioned the law & order situation of Punjab, following the incident.
 On 15 March 2019, AAP delegation met Punjab CEO, Karuna Raju regarding the incident.
 In October 2020, his images from the incident were linked to another incident and went viral in Shahjahanpur, Uttar Pradesh.

 On 10 December 2021, he was announced as the candidate for Member of the Punjab Legislative Assembly from Samana Assembly constituency in the 2022 Punjab Legislative Assembly elections.
 He filed the nomination from the constituency on 28 January 2022.
 He secured 74,375 votes, and defeated cabinet ministers Surjit Singh Rakhra of SAD with margin of 39,713 votes, and Rajinder Singh of INC. The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.

-He has been appointed Cabinet Minister in Government of Punjab, India on July 04, 2022.
+He has been appointed Cabinet Minister in Government of Punjab, India on 4 July 2022.

+Controversy

+Humiliating Hospital Official Incident (July 2022)

+During an inspection at Guru Gobind Singh Medical College & Hospital in Faridkot, Jauramajra allegedly forced Vice Chancellor Dr. Raj Bahadur to lie down on a worn-out mattress meant for patients, as a pointed demonstration of poor hospital conditions.
+A video of the incident circulated widely.
+The following day, Dr. Bahadur resigned, stating he felt humiliated.
+The incident sparked widespread criticism from medical professionals and political opponents.

+The backlash prompted the Punjab CM to meet with Jauramajra to discuss the issue.
+Some of his cabinet colleagues, including Fauja Singh Sarari, issued apologies on his behalf.

+Inappropriate Conduct Towards School Teachers (April 2025)

+At a government school event in Samana under the Punjab Sikhya Kranti initiative, Jauramajra publicly admonished the principal and teachers from the stage, his remarks were deemed disrespectful and dismissive.
+The Democratic Teachers’ Front and other educators marched in protest, calling for an apology and denouncing political interference in schools.

+In response to mounting pressure and planned statewide teacher protests, including effigy burnings, Jauramajra issued a public apology, stating he meant no personal disrespect to teachers and acknowledging their importance.